 Aromatherapy: A Complete Guide to the Healing Art: German chamomile is good for all skin and hair types and can help heal minor skin conditions.
 The essential oil eases the pain of sprains, tendon and joint injuries, menstrual cramps, and headaches.
 The oil is also useful for indigestion and PMS relief.
 Emotionally, the oil can help reduce oversensitivity, stress, anxiety, insomnia, or suppressed anger.

-The Heart of Aromatherapy: Use German chamomile for daily skin care, rejuvenating damaged skin, soothing sore joints and muscles, relieving swelling and pain, and soothing bug bites and stings.
+The Heart of Aromatherapy: Use German chamomile essential oil for daily skin care, rejuvenating damaged skin, soothing sore joints and muscles, relieving swelling and pain, and soothing bug bites and stings.

 The Complete Book of Essential Oils and Aromatherapy: Use German chamomile for pain, inflammation, fever, rheumatism, arthritis, muscle spasm, neuralgia, menstrual cramps, stomach ache, inflamed skin conditions, wounds, rashes, psoriasis, eczema, acne, and pimples.